-One thing many people don’t fully grasp is the importance of micronutrients, such as vitamins and minerals, in maintaining overall health.
+One thing many people don’t fully understand is the importance of micronutrients, such as vitamins and minerals, in maintaining overall health.

 While macronutrients like carbohydrates, proteins, and fats often get more attention, micronutrients play crucial roles in various bodily functions, including metabolism, immune function, and energy production.